What Is Vacuum-Assisted Delivery?

 Can a Vacuum Extractor Cause Birth Injuries?

-In addition to causing harm to mothers, such as vaginal tears, postpartum bleeding, and incontinence, vacuum extractors can also harm newborns.
+In addition to causing harm to mothers, such as vaginal tears, postpartum bleeding, and lack of bladder control, vacuum extractors can also harm newborns.
 The short- and long-term side effects vary and depend on specific vacuum extraction complications causes.

 Birth injuries are not always detected immediately and sometimes covered up by medical professionals.